godotengine/godot-docs/tutorials/scripting/idle_and_physics_processing.rst

 1. **Idle processing** allows you to run code that updates a node every frame, as often as possible.
-2. **Physics processing** happens at a fixed rate, 60 times per second by default, independently of your game's actual framerate, and keeps physics running smoothly.
+2. **Physics processing** happens at a fixed rate, 60 times per second by default.
+This is independent of your game's actual framerate, and keeps physics running smoothly.
 You should use it for anything that involves the physics engine, like moving a body that collides with the environment.